jrkerns/pylinac/docs/source/topics/rigid_transformations.rst

 .. code-block::

     tform = tform1 + tform2
-    tform.matrix = tform2.matrix @ tform1.matrix
+    tform = EuclideanTransform(matrix = tform2.matrix @ tform1.matrix)  # same as above

 Example of ROI placement using rigid transformations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here is an example for placing an ROI in the Catphan phantom:
+Here is an example for ROI placement in a scanned slice image of the Catphan phantom.
+First we do the ROI to phantom transform, then we do the phantom to image transform.
+We then combine these two
+transforms to produce the final transform ROI to image.

 1. ROI placement with respect to nominal phantom:
     1.1.
 Let's start using an ROI with width = 40 and height = 20